After Duhamel incest scandal, French lawmakers bid to break omerta

-Category: World Hits: 1French senators on Thursday began studying a new bill aimed at tightening the country’s laws on sexual abuse against children, including harsher penalties for the non-reporting of such crimes.
+Category: World Hits: 2French senators on Thursday began studying a new bill aimed at tightening the country’s laws on sexual abuse against children, including harsher penalties for the non-reporting of such crimes.
 The changes come on the heels of an incest scandal that brought down one of France’s most prominent intellectuals after he was accused of sexually abusing his stepson.

 Read more https://www.france24.com/en/france/20210121-after-duhamel-incest-scandal-french-lawmakers-bid-to-break-omerta